Eyened/OCT-ONH/README.md

 - Heidelberg Spectralis -- circular and radial scans
 - Topcon 3D OCT 2000 -- 6x6mm raster (128x512)

 ## Using our model

-A manuscript is currently in preparation.
-The full code and model weights will be available here upon publication.
-Please watch this space.
+The model weights are stored at our [HuggingFace repository](https://huggingface.co/Eyened/OCT-ONH/tree/main).

-Are you interested in using this code for your research immediately?
-We are happy to collaborate.
+If you use this code or our model for your research, please cite our manuscript:

+S.J.
+Driessen et al. CNN-based device-agnostic feature extraction from ONH OCT scans, Translational Vision Science & Technology (Accepted, 2024) -- details will be added upon publication

+Please feel free to post an issue if you run into them.
+Are you interested in the details or do you want to collaborate further?
 Please contact k.vangarderen \[at\] erasmusmc.nl

 ## Copyright notice